Henri Lefebvre: Biography

 Lefebvre was born in Hagetmau, Landes, France.
-He studied philosophy at the University of Paris (the Sorbonne), graduating in 1920.
+He studied philosophy at the Aix-Marseille University and the University of Paris (the Sorbonne), graduating with a diplôme d'études supérieures (roughly equivalent to an MA) in 1920.
 By 1924 he was working with Paul Nizan, Norbert Guterman, Georges Friedmann, Georges Politzer, and Pierre Morhange in the Philosophies group seeking a "philosophical revolution".
 This brought them into contact with the Surrealists, Dadaists, and other groups, before they moved towards the French Communist Party (PCF).
+During the 1920s, Lefebvre worked various jobs including as a taxi driver, before he secured a teaching appointment at the lycée in Privas in 1929, moving on to Montargis in 1932 and to Saint-Étienne in 1940.